Blockchain-Bites/blockchain-and-smart-contract-development/README.md

 - Token Economy
 - Using oracles to inject information into smart contracts

+## Brushing up Solidity

+Finish the [CryptoZombies Game](https://cryptozombies.io/en/course).
+Finish the following topics:

+- Solidity: Beginner to Intermediate Smart Contracts
+- Advanced Solidity: Get In-depth Knowledge

+This will help you to prepare for the course and put you up to speed.

 ## Setting up the repository

 Complete the following steps.
 You should obtain an `address` after completing step `8`.
 With these steps you will able to publish and verify your first smart contract.